joemasilotti/masilotti.com/_posts/2017-01-25-xctest-waiting.md

 permalink: xctest-waiting/
 image: twitter/waiting.png
 large_image: true
-summary: "Waiting is hard, and waiting in Xcode is no exception.
+description: "Waiting is hard, and waiting in Xcode is no exception.
 Learn a new approach with classes introduced in Xcode 8.3."
 category: ui-testing
 ---